hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-cluster-as-code-part-2.md

 ---
 ## Getting started

-The process of managing and provisioning computer data centers through machine-readable definition files, also known as Infrastructure-as-Code (IaC), offers many significant benefits.
-It helps to increase operational agility, simplify management, reduce errors, and save cost.
+The process of managing and provisioning computer data centers through machine-readable definition files, also known as Infrastructure-as-Code (IaC), offers many significant benefits like:

+* Increase operational agility
+* Simplify management
+* Reduce errors
+* Save cost

 Using the HPE GreenLake Terraform provider, you can bring up a Kubernetes cluster starting right from the infrastructure layer and way up in the stack to set up desired configurations and applications.
-For reference, see the below picture.
+In the diagram below, 2 and 3 are community providers that are available and can be used in combination with HPE GreenLake TF provider to deploy applications on the Kubernetes cluster.
+In this blog post, I will illustrate how this can be implemented using Terraform.

+Using similar Terraform files as shown in this blog post, customers can deploy any application of their choice on the Kubernetes cluster by consuming the appropriate community providers available.
+With this capability, customers can customize the Kubernetes clusters based on their needs.

 ![](/img/image2022-6-20_12-36-56.png)

-In the diagram above, 2 and 3 are community providers that are available, which can be used in combination with HPE GreenLake TF provider.
-In this blog post, I will illustrate how to deploy applications on an existing Kubernetes cluster.
-Using similar Terraform files as shown in this blog post, customers can deploy any application of their choice on the cluster, using any of the community providers available.
-With this capability, customers can customize their Kubernetes clusters based on their needs.

 ## Let's recap

 In the Kubernetes Cluster as Code - Part 1 blog post, I covered the usage of the HPE GreenLake Terraform provider to create and destroy a Kubernetes cluster and discussed on how to use community providers in combination with HPE GreenLake TF provider, to create a namespace in the Kubernetes cluster.

 In this blog post, we will focus on managing application deployments using IaC.
 Here, I will be deploying Prometheus application on an existing/pre-created Kubernetes cluster.
-Hence, the pre-requisite to proceed would be to have a cluster and a namespace created.
+Hence, the pre-requisite to proceed would be to have a Kubernetes cluster and a namespace created.
 You could follow the steps mentioned in Kubernetes Cluster as Code - Part 1 blog post to achieve this.

-## Application deployment on a cluster
+## Application deployment on a Kubernetes cluster

 ### Helm provider

 Below is the code block for adding **helm** community provider.
-Please refer to Kubernetes Cluster as Code - Part 1 blog post for details regarding **hpegl\_caas\_cluster** data source.
+Please refer to Kubernetes Cluster as Code - Part 1 blog post for details regarding **hpegl/_caas/_cluster** data source.

 ```json
 provider "helm" {